 8.40.3.
 Manufacturers shall provide any additional information for ensuring access to in-vehicle data written in 8.40.2.

 8.40.3.1.
+"Additional information" includes technical information for the use of the electronic vehicle interface (e.g. pin-assignment, communication protocols, baud-rate, etc.).

+8.40.3.2.
 Limited not to affect the cyber security measures, details of 8.40.3. (e.g. provision methods) are entrust to laws and regulations in each country or region.

 8.40.4.
 The above provisions are based on the condition that periodical technical inspection is carried out at test centers and work shops, are authorized for periodical technical inspection in each country.”